Skip to content

 I use Github Pages to publish my static web pages on Github.
 I am already spending money monthly on AWS, Youtube Premium, Linkedin Premium, etc. I don't wanted to add more 30~40 USD/month eater for non-profit blog.

-Comment Section
+Comment section

 I use utteranc.es to build comment system with Github Issues.
 Since I use public Github repo to publish my blog, and it was easy to override comment parts of HTML in mkdocs-material, it was trivial to add this.
 There are several alternatives like Giscus so you can check and compare.

-Custom MKDocs Plugin
+Custom MKDocs plugin

-I made my own custom mkdocs plugin to customize following behaviors.
+I made my own custom MKDocs plugin to customize following behaviors.
 Note that I got rid of built-in blog plugin because there were several big issues on the whole structure, refer here if you are interested.

-• Categories
+• Series

 • Metadata of blog posts